lortza/lortza.github.io/_posts/2020-07-01-code-review-tips.md

 When we're dealing with any sort of code that takes form input from an external user, expect chaos to ensue.
 If we're using any of this user-input data to do any matching in the database, have we written code to ensure it is formatted properly or that our queries can handle variation in input?

 ## Even after doing a code review, I still don't feel comfortable officially approving it.
 When should I approve?
 You never have to approve anything.
 Also, you should never approve anything you're not comfortable approving.
 You can review and comment on pull requests without doing an official GitHub "review".
 Personally, I do that one heck of a lot more than any approvals.
-If your Spidey Sense is tingling and you don't know why, ask someone to help you figure out why.
+The questions above help to figure out if the tiny pieces are working.
+You'll probably have to go over it several times to make sure you understand the bigger picture.
+But if you still don't feel comfortable with understanding the big picture, or if your Spidey Sense is tingling and you don't know why, ask someone to help you figure out why.
 If a pull request is so big that it is intimidating to you, it's probably intimidating to other people too.
 I've paired on a lot of code reviews to help me build my reviewing skills and to help get big pull requests out the door.

 ## As it turns out...
 All of these little things are incredibly valuable for the person asking for a review.
 You may be imagining that a person has spent hours polishing every last line before asking for a review.
 This may not be the case.
 You're probably reading a first or second draft, not someone's Magnum Opus.
 Assume everyone is open to feedback -- that's why they're asking, right?
 And everyone can use the help of a proofreader.
 The more code you review, the more comfortable you'll get with the discomfort of doing it. :)